Rebelde (Brazilian TV series)

-Rebelde (English title: Rebel Rio!) is a Brazilian soap opera produced by RecordTV.
+Rebelde (English title: Rebel Rio!) is a Brazilian soap opera produced by Rede Record.
 Written by Margareth Boury, the show is inspired by the original work created by Cris Morena.
 It is a remake of the Mexican soap opera Rebelde.

 The main cast is composed of Lua Blanco, Arthur Aguiar, Melanie Fronckowiak, Chay Suede, Sophia Abrahão and Micael Borges - six students in a school called "Elite Way" that form not only a close friendship, but a band.

 Synopsis

 The Elite Way is one of the most renowned educational institutions in the country, where students have access to high-level education, practice elite sports and live in semi-boarding school.
 They live at the school from Monday to Friday and on weekends they return home.
 Despite the rather rigid scheme, the richer families of Rio de Janeiro make sure their children study at the Elite Way.
 This is the case of Alice, Roberta, Diego, Carla and Tomás, rebellious and impulsive teenagers, who will discover a common goal in music.

 The idealist Pedro will join them, a fellow student like many others in the college, who will snatch hearts and change much in the daily life of the school.
 The coexistence of privileged children and scholarship recipients is precisely the trigger for much of the conflict between students.

 Pedro just does not realize that when he gets to the Elite Way, he's going to fall madly in love with Alice, and she will be totally engrossed by him too.
 Their romance will have to overcome many obstacles, such as the secrets that surround their families and the envy of the pampered daughter of the director of the school, Pilar, who also falls in love with Pedro.
 In his early days in the new school, Pedro meets Roberta, Diego, Carla and Tomás.
 They do not immediately accept him, but in time they will become his best friends.
 The romances, conflicts, confusions, joys and adventures are not limited to what happens behind the walls of the college.
 When they go home on weekends, a lot happens.